oauth-wg/oauth-step-up-authn-challenge/main.md

 * Initial WG revision (content unchanged from draft-bertocci-oauth-step-up-authn-challenge-01)

-   -01
+-01 draft-bertocci-oauth-step-up-authn-challenge

 * Fixed example
 * Clarified/noted that scope can also be in the WWW-Authenticate/401

-   -00
+-00 draft-bertocci-oauth-step-up-authn-challenge

 * Initial Individual Draft (with all the authority thereby bestowed [@I-D.abr-twitter-reply]).